alexcroox/R3/README.md

 # Arma 3 After Action Replay Addon

 Server Side addon for capturing unit movement to a database for After Action Replays on a website.

+### WIP

+This is a heavy work in progress, don't expect anything to work at this stage.

+### Special thanks

+Thanks to [NRF1] Crazy for building the original AAR Arma side as part of the old 5th Rifles mission framework.